 DB Schenker is one of the largest logistics providers in the world.
 Owned by German rail operator Deutsche Bahn, DB Schenker comprises divisions for air, land, sea freight, and contract logistics to support industry and trade in the global exchange of goods.

 In one of our latest Innovation Rockstar podcast episodes, we welcomed Erik Wirsing, Vice President of Global Innovation at DB Schenker.
 Having been engaged in logistics for more than 22 years, Erik believes that logistics is not just transporting and storing things, but a great field to nurture new ways of thinking and working.
-Therefore, at DB Schenker, Erik keeps a keen eye on recent trends and technologies that can alter the future of logistics.
+Therefore, at DB Schenker, Erik keeps a keen eye on recent trends and technologies that can alter the future of innovation in logistics.
 He is also responsible for establishing new business models faster, better, and more efficient than their competitors.

 Erik joined us in our Innovation Rockstar podcast to shed light on how DB Schenker handled the recent pandemic crisis and the disruptions that followed.
 He also provides insights into DB Schenker’s approach to innovation and how - according to Erik - new trends and technologies will impact the logistics industry.